I Got It from My Mama: Music video

-The video for "I Got It from My Mama" was announced on The Black Eyed Peas' official website on July 26, 2007, along with a preview of it.
+The video for "I Got It from My Mama" was announced on the Black Eyed Peas' official website on July 26, 2007, along with a preview of it.
 It was fully released on August 2, 2007.
 The video begins with will.i.am opening a magazine of girls and then the camera descends onto will.i.am sitting on a chair on a Brazilian beach.
 There are girls walking around and flaunting their bodies to the camera.
 The video then shows will.i.am singing with the girls while they dance all over him and him sitting on a chair singing.

 In the middle of the video it shows will.i.am on a chair with the girls lying on towels facing him, with an over view on them singing to the camera.
 At the last verse it shows will.i.am and the same girls at a beach party at night.
 The video concludes with will.i.am singing at the beach again with the girls and ends with a picture of will.i.am in the magazine saying: "Brazil: Wish You Were Here!".
-After shooting the video, will.i.am shot the video for "She's a Star" on a Braziliian beach, at night with special effects reminiscent of Duran Duran's "What Happens Tomorrow".
+After shooting the video, will.i.am shot the video for "She's a Star" on a Brazilian beach, at night with special effects reminiscent of Duran Duran's "What Happens Tomorrow".